The Challenge for Democrats

 I still fear that after 2008, when you guys will win Congress again, if you don’t mess up in the meantime, and the presidency, the Democrats will then turn to their real agenda, which is to socialize America, gut the military, and ruin business.

-I have the feeling that we'll be seeing Democrats in power for a while and I'll tell you why,
+I have the feeling that we'll be seeing Democrats in power for a while and I'll tell you why, a) they won't make the same mistakes as the Repubs and completely hijack the will of the people for their own benefit (for a while at least)

 I think on this point you’re right.
 What fools these politicians are who think they can be corrupt and never be found out!
 I think even Dems with corrupt tendencies will be on their good behavior for some years, at least I hope so.